-Between 2003 and 2006 approximately 500,000 Citizens policyholders were returned to the private market.
-In addition, Citizens reduced its exposure by \$100 billion.
+Between 2003 and 2006 Citizens reduced its exposure by \$100 billion and approximately 500,000 policyholders were returned to the private market.
 However, the insolvency of major insurance group, the Poe Insurance Companies, after the hurricanes of 2004 and 2005, added thousands of policies to Citizens at a time when many other insurers were cutting back on policy renewals in coastal areas.

-Legislation (SB 1770), signed into law at the end of May 2013, is designed to return Florida Citizens to its original purpose as the state's insurer of last resort.
-The law creates a clearinghouse that would allow private insurers to decide whether they want to take on pool policies that are up for renewal and new applications before they are accepted by Citizens.
+Legislation (SB 1770), signed into law at the end of May 2013, was designed to return Florida Citizens to its original purpose as the state's insurer of last resort.
+The law created a clearinghouse that would allow private insurers to decide whether they want to take on pool policies that are up for renewal and new applications before they are accepted by Citizens.

-Other provisions of the legislation will bar Citizens from insuring new construction in high-risk coastal areas after July 1, 2014 and cap policies issued to cover homes valued at \$1 million to \$700,000 in 2017.
-The legislation also requires the appointment of an inspector general to restore public confidence in the entity after the discovery of some questionable expenditures.
+Other provisions of the legislation barred Citizens from insuring new construction in high-risk coastal areas after July 1, 2014 and would cap policies issued to cover homes valued at \$1 million to \$700,000 in 2017.
+The legislation also required the appointment of an inspector general to restore public confidence in the entity after the discovery of some questionable expenditures.

 Earlier in April 2012 legislation (HB 1127) was signed into law.
-The law changes how Florida Citizens imposes post-disaster assessments (taxes) on policyholders, effectively reducing the tax burden on non-Citizens policyholders after a catastrophic storm.
+The law changed how Florida Citizens imposes post-disaster assessments (taxes) on policyholders, effectively reducing the tax burden on non-Citizens policyholders after a catastrophic storm.

-Under current law, if Citizens exhausts its claims-paying capacity in any of its three accounts (personal lines, commercial and high-risk coastal) and runs a deficit, its policyholders are assessed 15 percent of their premium for each account, up to 45 percent.
-After exhausting that amount, Citizens can levy a 6 percent regular assessment on virtually all property/casualty lines policies in the state (see section on claims-paying capacity below).
+Under previous law, if Citizens exhausted its claims-paying capacity in any of its three accounts (personal lines, commercial and high-risk coastal) and ran a deficit, its policyholders were assessed 15 percent of their premium for each account, up to 45 percent.
+After exhausting that amount, Citizens could levy a 6 percent regular assessment on virtually all property/casualty lines policies in the state (see section on claims-paying capacity below).

-From July 1, 2012 the new law reduces the regular assessment on non-Citizens policyholders from 6 percent to 2 percent for the coastal account and eliminates the existing 6 percent regular assessments on the other accounts.
+From July 1, 2012 the new law reduced the regular assessment on non-Citizens policyholders from 6 percent to 2 percent for the coastal account and eliminated the existing 6 percent regular assessments on the other accounts.
 Emergency assessments that would kick in after the regular assessments are exhausted remain in place, however.